N.C. GOP Leader Open To New Election As Fraud Investigation Continues

 In Washington, the likely incoming Speaker of the House, Democrat Nancy Pelosi, hinted at the possibility that Harris' eligibility to serve in Congress would be questioned.
 "The House still retains the right to decide who is seated."

-Woodhouse's comments on Thursday stand in contrast to his position earlier in the week when he dismissed the idea of a new election in the Ninth District.
+Woodhouse's position about a new election on Thursday stand in contrast to his position earlier in the week when he dismissed the idea of a new election in the Ninth District.

 "This is funny business on the part of Democrats, in part to try and steal this race," Woodhouse told NPR on Monday.